Trail Conditions Update – June 29, 2019

-TICKS: Tick season has started.
+TICKS: It’s tick season.
 Long pants tucked into your socks are recommended.
 Be extra careful when in areas with a lot of underbrush and check yourself and your clothing after your hike.

 BEARS: With spring’s arrival, bears are leaving their dens in search of food.
 Be bear aware on the trails this spring, make noise and carry bear spray.

-CAMPFIRE BANS: Currently the only campfire ban on the GDT is within Jasper National Park.
-Elsewhere if you must have a campfire in the backcountry, ensure you follow the rules.
+FIRES: Fire advisories are in effect in Banff and Jasper National Parks.
+If you must have a campfire in the backcountry, ensure you follow the rules.